 This verse is part of the discussion of the election of Jacob.
 God had mercy on Jacob, but hardened Esau.
 But since Romans 9 uses Jacob as an example of the election of the true Israel (9:6), it means that God had mercy on the true Israel, and hardened the rest of Israel.

 The election of the true Israel is also illustrated with the Potter’s vessels (9:19-21), where it is argued that the potter has the right over the clay, to make from the same lump one vessel for honorable use and another for common use (9:21).

-Romans 11:1-10 describe the remnant in clear election language as “His people whom He foreknew” (v2), “a remnant according to God’s gracious choice” (v5) and as those who were “chosen” (v7).
-In contrast the “rest” of Israel (v7), which is that part of Israel that has been rejected through the election of the remnant, is described as hardened (v7).
+Romans 11:1-10 describes the remnant in clear election language as “His people whom He foreknew” (v2), “a remnant according to God’s gracious choice” (v5) and as those who were “chosen” (v7).
+In contrast, the “rest” of Israel (v7), which is that part of Israel that has been rejected through the election of the remnant, is described as hardened (v7).